sdeering/marcqualie.com/_posts/2014-04-23-model-errors-in-emberjs.md

 ### Almost Working

 Okay, so now I've figured out the issue and patched the adapter.
 The API is outputting the correct formatting now so everything should just work as expected.
 Wrong.
 You didn't think Ember would be that kind, did you?
-Here is the below pseudo code that I expected to work after these changes.
+Here is the below pseudo code that I expected to work after these changes:

 {% highlight html %}
 {% raw %}